zentrocdot/personal-extensions/README.md

 ## Usage

-It is not desired and not allowed to add the extensions that I have painstakingly written the last week over to the AUTOMATIC1111 Extension Repository.
+<p align="justify">It is not desired and not allowed to add the extensions that I have painstakingly written the last week over to the AUTOMATIC1111 Extension Repository.</p>

 # References